Asanim/security-cam/README.md

 ```

 The application will start monitoring the image stream, and detected people will trigger video recording and snapshot capture.
 The data will be uploaded to the specified AWS Cloud storage.

-## License

-This security camera application is released under the [MIT License](LICENSE).
-Feel free to customize and extend it according to your needs.

-## Support and Contributions

-For questions, issues, or contributions, please create a GitHub issue or reach out to our community at [community.example.com](https://community.example.com).

-Happy monitoring! 📷🔒